 In accordance with these laws, Bethel provides reasonable accommodations for individuals with documented disabilities.
 Qualified individuals with disabilities are encouraged to seek admission to the university and apply for employment.
 Individuals seeking employment must be able to perform the essential functions of a job with or without reasonable accommodations.
 Bethel desires to promote institutional programs and employment practices that are accessible to all individuals with disabilities.

-The Office of Disability Resources and Services (DRS) seeks to meet individual needs by coordinating and implementing internal policy regarding programs, services, and activities for individuals with disabilities.
-The DRS functions as a source of information and advice and as a communication link among individuals with disabilities, faculty and staff members, and the community at large.
-Accommodating qualified individuals with disabilities in a mainstreamed environment is the overall objective of the DRS office.
+The Office of Accessibility Resources and Services (OARS) seeks to meet individual needs by coordinating and implementing internal policy regarding programs, services, and activities for individuals with disabilities.
+OARS functions as a source of information and advice and as a communication link among individuals with disabilities, faculty and staff members, and the community at large.
+Accommodating qualified individuals with disabilities in a mainstreamed environment is the overall objective of OARS.

-If a prospective student, applicant, student, faculty, or staff member with a disability requires accommodations to benefit from Bethel’s programs, services or activities, he or she should contact the Director of Disability Resources and Services or the Office of Human Resources.
-DRS receives and reviews disability related documentation and handles the approval of requested reasonable accommodations.
+If a prospective student, applicant, student, faculty, or staff member with a disability requires accommodations to benefit from Bethel’s programs, services or activities, he or she should contact the Director of the Office of Accessibility Resources and Services or the Office of People and Culture.
+OARS receives and reviews disability related documentation and handles the approval of requested reasonable accommodations.
 The process of documentation review involves an individual assessment of the individual’s disability with respect to the documentation presented and the accommodations requested.
-DRS focuses on providing services needed by students, staff, and guests of the university with disabilities to minimize the extent to which their disability affects their opportunities in the Bethel academic environment.
+OARS focuses on providing services needed by students, staff, and guests of the university with disabilities to minimize the extent to which their disability affects their opportunities in the Bethel academic environment.

 If a member of the Bethel community has a concern or has become aware of an instance of disability discrimination involving a prospective student, applicant, student, faculty member, staff member, or third party, the Section 504 Compliance Officer must be contacted immediately.
 Bethel will investigate and take prompt corrective action against any disability discrimination by or against its community members.
 Bethel has adopted the following policy and procedures as a basis for community guidance, education, and complaint resolution.